TM |

 elastic axis (Xea) and the aerodynamic center is located at the 1/4 chord point for subsonic

-flight.
+flight and 1/2 chord point for supersonic flight.
 A critical velocity will cause either a static instability (torsional

 divergence) or an oscillatory instability (flutter).
 FinSim computes divergence